 The Museum’s investment in skills development and collaboration will contribute to building a global community of museum professionals.

-For example, the Encounters Indigenous Cultural Workers Scholarships will provide successful applicants with the opportunity to undertake research and professional development at the National Museum of Australia in Canberra, the British Museum and the Prince's School of Traditional Arts in London.
+For example, the Encounters Indigenous Cultural Workers Scholarships provided successful applicants with the opportunity to undertake research and professional development at the National Museum in Canberra, the British Museum and the Prince's School of Traditional Arts in London.

-The scholarships program emerged from the award-winning Encounters: Revealing Stories of Aboriginal and Torres Strait Islander Objects from the British Museum, which the Museum developed in collaboration with the British Museum, along with Indigenous Australia: Enduring Civilisation.
+The scholarships program emerged from the award-winning Encounters: Revealing Stories of Aboriginal and Torres Strait Islander Objects from the British Museum, along with Indigenous Australia: Enduring Civilisation.

 The Museum’s international program also provides opportunities for Australians to engage with the culture and stories of societies from our region and around the world.
-The Museum will soon host the internationally renowned British Museum exhibition A History of the World in 100 Objects, which explores two million years of human history through a unique and beautiful collection of rare artefacts.
+The Museum hosted the internationally renowned British Museum exhibition A History of the World in 100 Objects in 2017–18 and Rome: City and Empire in 2018–19.